astraly-labs/Pragma/docs/versioned_docs/version-V3/starknet/data-feeds/Publishing Data.md

 export STARKNET_WALLET=starkware.starknet.wallets.open_zeppelin.OpenZeppelinAccount
 ```

-Now we can run the following commands
+Now we can run the following commands:

 ```sh
 # Make sure you have starknet 0.10.3 installed